Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Design in practice

-Define service boundaries and interface ownership before selecting concrete tooling.
+Define service boundaries and interface ownership before choosing transport or concrete tooling.

 Decision quality